philbackworks/3AFans.com-Site-Data/_toys-1-6/evol-marquis-de-plume.md

   -  marquis-de-plume-01-6.jpg
   -  marquis-de-plume-02-6.jpg
   -  marquis-de-plume-03-6.jpg
+  -  nom-de-plume-marquis-rare-sketch-by-ashley-wood.jpg
 backstory: Chance for a Marquis drawing by Ashley Wood
 sale_type:
 event_exclusive:
 event_details:
 source_doc: MW Wutasi - 3A spreadsheet - 01-15-2019
 ---
+ "The double tank denote a different make up of veil parting gases, they have many varied mixes depending on their path!
+Marquis are strong and talented bunch, but as evolution has shown there is always bigger and stronger, on both sides of the path.
+The NOM story is great fun for me, I will be introducing some new players soon, Fallen and the Callen!" - Ashley Wood, <a href="https://www.worldofthreea.com/threea-production-blog/qa39" target="_blank">Q and A #39</a>